D3vil0p3r/timeverter/README.md

 |___/\___/_/   \__/\___/_/

-Timeverter helps you to bruteforce several kinds of tokens and to convert several time domains.
+Timeverter helps you to bruteforce several kinds of time-based tokens and to convert several time domains.

 syntax: timeverter.py [-d DATE] [-e EPOCH] [-h]